Frank the Differential Drive Robot

 Have you ever wondered how you’d power your various mobile devices?
 If you have, you’ve probably realized it’s Battery Time!
 While a large majority of people would have just bought something off the shelf (OTS), I decided that I wanted a learning opportunity.
 I learned how to make my own battery spot welder using an open source project I found online and had a lot of fun testing it.
 (It is easily capable of vaporizing nickel!)

 My senior year of high school was an incredible experience to say the least.
-I was the design lead on FRC team 1902 which gave me an incredible opportunity to benefit the development of the robot.
-Given my position, I knew the more work I put in, the more I would get out.
+I was the design lead on FRC team 1902 (Exploding Bacon), which gave me an incredible opportunity to oversee the development of our robot.
+Additionally, in 2019, we also won the Championship level Chairman’s award, placing us in the FRC Hall of Fame.
+My experience in FIRST robotics set me up to be an engineer and I can’t thank it enough for putting me in such a good position.

 - The robot in CAD has 1370 parts including fasteners